 Definition of Merger

 A merger is an agreement undertaken to unite two prevailing organizations into one new entity.
 There are numerous reasons why a company chooses to unite with another company.
-The primary reasons for it being to expand the company’s reach, gain market share or expand into new segments.
+The primary reasons for mergers include expanding the company’s reach, gaining market share, or expanding into new segments.
 The company conducts these activities to please the shareholders.

-After gaining an insight into the meaning of mergers, let’s have a look at the types of mergers.
+After gaining an insight into the meaning of mergers, let’s look at the types of mergers.

 Types of Mergers

 The five main types of mergers are as follows: